Careers

 COMPANY DESCRIPTION

-Western Spirit: Scottsdale’s Museum of the West is a premier, award-winning cultural institution situated in Old Town Scottsdale, Arizona.
-Established in January 2015, the Museum resides on the historic grounds of the Loloma Transit Station (N Marshall Way and E 1st St).
-With a sprawling two-story layout encompassing 43,000 square feet with a 12,000 square expansion soon to open, the Museum showcases the art, culture, and rich history spanning 19 states in the American West, Western Canada, and Mexico.
-Former Scottsdale mayor Herb Drinkwater (1936-97), who served from 1980-1996, envisioned the Museum, which became a reality through the City of Scottsdale’s ownership and the dedicated operation by Scottsdale Museum of the West, Inc., a non-profit organization established in 2007.
+Western Spirit: Scottsdale’s Museum of the West A 501(c)(3) non-profit Western Spirit: Scottsdale’s Museum of the West is a premier, award-winning cultural institution situated in Old Town Scottsdale, Arizona.
+Established in January 2015, the museum resides on the historic grounds of the Loloma Transit Station (N Marshall Way and E 1st St).
+With a sprawling two-story layout encompassing 55,000 square feet, the museum showcases the art, culture, and rich history spanning 19 states in the American West, Western Canada, and Mexico.
+Former Scottsdale mayor Herb Drinkwater (1936-97), who served from 1980-1996, envisioned the museum, which became a reality through the City of Scottsdale’s ownership and the dedicated operation by Scottsdale Museum of the West, Inc., a non-profit organization established in 2007.
+Our Mission Scottsdale’s Museum of the West boldly immerses guests in the unique story of the Greater Western region, illuminating the past to better shape our future.

 ESSENTIAL FUNCTIONS